Józef Ładowski

-Józef Ładowski (Josek Ładowski, Gruby Josek, Fat Yosl, Yosek) (b.
-C. 1900, d.
-Oct.
-7, 1932 in Warsaw) - Polish restaurateur, the hero of the ballad Bal u starego Joska.
+Józef Ładowski (Josek Ładowski, Gruby Josek, Fat Yosl, Yosek) (born c.
+1900, died Oct.
+7, 1932 in Warsaw) was a Polish restaurateur and main topic of the ballad Bal u starego Joska.

 Biography

 In the 1920s and early 1930s, he was the owner of a small restaurant on Rynkowa Street (formerly known as Gnojna) 7 in the Jewish district of Warsaw.
 His tavern was a beloved place for Warsaw's rich and poor.
 Colonel Wieniawa-Długoszowski (at one moment president of Poland), marshal Piłsudski's personal adjutant, was frequent visitor and many others from Warsaw's high society.